4 women in engineering discuss harassment, isolation and perseverence – TechCrunch

 Chong agrees it is essential to know that others have been in the same position — and found a way through.

 “The fact that people talk authentically about their own jobs and challenges and how they’ve overcome that, that’s been really helpful for me to continue seeing myself in the tech industry,” she said.
-“There have been points where I’ve questioned whether I should Ieave, but then having that support around you to have people to talk to you personally and see as examples, I think it has really helped me.”
+“There have been points where I’ve questioned whether I should leave, but then having that support around you to have people to talk to you personally and see as examples, I think it has really helped me.”

 Butow described being interviewed for an article early in her career after she won an award for a mobile application she wrote.
 When the article was published, she was aghast to discover it had been headlined, “Not just another pretty face…”